View materials for the AOA's Annual Business Meeting | GET STARTED

 Your organization is responsible for meeting all deadlines and submitting required materials.
 Automatic email reminders are a courtesy provided by the AOA.
 Late fees may be assessed for documents that are not submitted on time.

 In order to be considered for joint providership with the AOA, the interested organization must meet all of the following requirements:

-	NOTE: ACCME does not permit Commercial Interests to be joint providers.
-ACCME defines a Commercial Interest as any entity producing, marketing, re-selling, or distributing health care goods or services consumed by or used on patients.
-Providers of clinical service directly to patients are not considered to be commercial interests, unless the provider of clinical service is owned or controlled by an ACCME-defined commercial interest.
+NOTE: ACCME does not permit ineligible entities to be joint providers.
+ACCME defines an ineligible entity as any entity producing, marketing, re-selling, or distributing health care goods or services consumed by or used on patients.
+Providers of clinical service directly to patients are not considered to be ineligible entities, unless the provider of clinical service is owned or controlled by an ACCME-defined ineligible entity.
 Further information is provided on the ACCME website.

 The following CME activities are eligible for joint providership: